 Every man has a shave of his own.
-Some like disposable razors and (or cartridge razors) ice water, others prefer the services of personal barber (and why not, after all?).
-There are those who get berserk attacking their growth with open blade (straight razor), having switched something by Metallica to full blast.
+Some like disposable razors (aka. cartridge razors) and ice water, others prefer the services of a personal barber (and why not, after all?).
+There are those who get berserk attacking their growth with an open blade (straight razor), having switched something by Metallica to full blast.
 Such a variety of tastes is, rather, a bad token, as there was said once that everything good is good in the same way.
 Yes, for the majority of male people shaving is an everyday torture, to avoid which they’d sooner deny their beloved ones the pleasure of touching their soft and smooth cheeks when kissing in other cases.
 Anyways every man needs good shaving and barber supplies for his daily routine.

 How to start a fight with bristles in the most effective and pleasant way?
 That’s right, by selecting a proper “tool” and a minimum set of cosmetics for shaving.

-Dry shaving, namely shaving with the electric rotary shavers or foil shavers considered more gentle and convenient.
+Dry shaving, namely shaving with the best electric shaver considered more gentle and convenient.
 However, this method has its drawbacks: it is impossible to shave with electric shaver as clean as it can be done by using a good razor and shaving foam.
 And it isn’t a guarantee against irritation, anyway, despite the fact that the shaver’s blades don’t touch the skin directly.

-In any case, sociological researches conducted by manufacturers have shown that most men vote for wet shave, for warm water that softens the bristle, and for the shaving foam allowing the razor to glide smoothly over the skin.
-In any case you’ll need the best shaving supplies.
+In any case, sociological researchers conducted by manufacturers have shown that most men vote for a wet shave, for warm water that softens the bristle, and for the shaving foam allowing the razor to glide smoothly over the skin.
+In any case, you’ll need the best barber supplies.

-There are some pre-shave lotions, usually alcohol-based, that dry the skin and make the hair stand at right angle to the skin, to make electric shaving (dry shaving in this case, for sure) more clean.
+There are some pre-shave lotions, usually alcohol-based, that dry the skin and make the hair stand at a right angle to the skin, to make electric shaving (dry shaving in this case, for sure) cleaner.
 Try them.
 And if you choose wet electric shaver, you can use the same foam or gel as for the razor shaving.
 Some models feature inbuilt lubricant tanks with automatic feed.

 How to Shave Your Face?

-So, it seems you’ll still be able to appreciate some advice on the best shaving.
+So, it seems you’ll still be able to appreciate some advice on the best wet shaving.
 First of all, you will need a plenty of hot water.
 At the stage of getting ready for removing extra vegetation from his face, a man needs to soften the skin and the bristles.
 This can be done quickly enough by having washed your face several times with hot water.
-But the more effective, though a little more time consuming method would be to soak a towel with hot water or steam and then cover your face with it for a few minutes.
-It will help to cut the bristle more easy and without extra efforts that could traumatize your skin.
+But the more effective, though a little more time-consuming method would be to soak a towel in hot water or steam and then cover your face with it for a few minutes.
+It will help to cut the bristle more easily and without extra efforts that could traumatize your skin.

-Then, for easy gliding of the razor over the skin you will need some lubricant on your face.
+Then, for easy gliding of the razor over the skin, you will need some lubricant on your face.
 That is shaving foam or gel.
 Some prefer to make a solid layer of soap-suds, just as in the commercials, whipping it up with special brushes.
-For others it is enough to put some shaving cream on the palm and then apply it to the face with easy circular movements.
+For others, it is enough to put some shaving cream on the palm and then apply it to the face with easy circular movements.
 The lubricating effect in both cases is good enough, so it is the question of tradition more than anything else.
-We’ll just mention here that the less foam on your face the more easy you can control the quality of your shaving.
+We’ll just mention here that the less foam on your face the easier you can control the quality of your shaving.

 After such unpleasant operations, you’ll feel every reason to maybe change the tactic, and next time shave along the hair.